 Picture America.
 Idyllic images of amber waves of grain, purple mountain majesties, or ancient desert canyons fill the mind.
 Above whatever landscape the word “America” calls to your mind, an eagle probably soars through the sky.
-Ironically, that image of freedom evoked by a bird of prey gliding through the sky is actually tightly controlled by state and federal regulations.
+Ironically, that image of freedom evoked by a bird of prey gliding through the sky is actually tightly controlled by state and federal regulations on falconry.

 Falconers—the men and women who spend their free time nurturing, training, flying, and hunting small game with birds of prey—face thousands of dollars in fines and the loss of their birds if they let them fall victim to a photograph.